Plan a Microsoft Entra self-service password reset deployment

 At each stage of your deployment from initial pilot groups through organization-wide, ensure that results are as expected.

 To ensure that your deployment works as expected, plan a set of test cases to validate the implementation.
 To assess the test cases, you need a non-administrator test user with a password.
-If you need to create a user, see Add new users to Azure Active Directory.
+If you need to create a user, see Add new users to Microsoft Entra ID.

 The following table includes useful test scenarios you can use to document your organizations expected results based on your policies.